aandiron/border/along-the-border.md

 ---Tips of fingers triggering tiny buttons...it's not nearly enough.

----Move a hand further down... if I lift this damned skirt, and I come right up against the fence... is that better?
+---Move your hand further down... if I lift this damned skirt, and I come right up against the fence... ---Is that better?

 ---You're so wet... ---I like seeing you pressed up against the fence, with your fingers curled through the links...
 I wish I were on that side pushing you up against the fence.